yoctoproject/poky/documentation/ref-manual/migration-2.3.rst

    You must
    supply the name of the native recipe and the tool you want to run as part of the command.
-Prior to the Yocto Project DISTRO release, it was not necessary to provide the native recipe with the command.
+Prior to the Yocto Project 2.3 release, it was not necessary to provide the native recipe with the command.

 -  ``cleanup-workdir``: The ``cleanup-workdir`` script has been